kquinsland/exist-duolingo-bridge/readme.md

 [productive](https://www.youtube.com/watch?v=53zkBvL4ZB4) will probably earn some sympathy, depending on how much free time I have.

 For the capable, pull requests are welcome!
+Please try to adhere to PEP standards!

 ## License